atkaridarshan04/perfscope/docs/bottleneck-guide.md

 **Alert:** `Swap usage at 35% — system is paging (warning)`

-**What it means:** The system is using disk as overflow RAM.
-Disk is 100–1000× slower than RAM.
-This causes severe performance degradation.
+The system is using disk as overflow RAM.
+Disk is 100–1000× slower than RAM — even 20% swap causes noticeable slowdowns.

-**Common causes:**
+**Common causes:** RAM exhausted, memory leak, too many services.
-- RAM exhausted
-- Memory leak
-- Too many services running

-**This is serious.** Even 20% swap can cause noticeable slowdowns because every swap access hits disk.

 ---